stkim1/NSLogger-iPad-Viewer/README.md

    this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-3. Any redistribution, use, or modification is done solely for personal benefit and not for any commercial purpose or for monetary gain.
+3. Any redistribution is done solely for personal benefit and not for any commercial purpose or for monetary gain.

 4. No binary form of source code is submitted to App Store℠ of Apple Inc.